ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/translation.md

 :::keypoints
 ### Episode Summary
-**Implementing Custom In-Page Translation:** We set up a client-side translation system using JavaScript, creating and linking a dedicated translation.js file to our webpage.

-**Dynamically Updating Content:** We learned to define a translation table within a JavaScript object and dynamically update the text content of HTML elements based on user-selected languages, providing full control over the translated content.
+In this episode, we implemented a custom, client-side translation system by creating and linking a translation.js file.
+We did this by utilizing "data-lang" attributes and event listeners to capture a user's language preference ("en" & "es").
+Once a user makes a selection, our site's content is dynamically translated with our predefined translation, giving us a free--and far more reliable--option than subscription or AI-based solutions.
 :::